Copyleaks/plagiarism-report/README.md

 ```
 npm run server
 ```
-Open your browser in to <a href="http://localhost:3000">http://localhost:3000</a> and check out the reports.
+Open your browser to <a href="http://localhost:3000">http://localhost:3000</a> and check out the reports.

 There are 3 different report views for each version (v1 and v3):
 1. Multiple suspect report in which all suspect matches are shown together against source text.